ArtOfIllusion/ArtOfIllusion/docs/Contributing.md

 				 String fromRunningInto,
 				 int wrappingIssues)
   {
-    if(youUseAConditionalWithAOneLiner)
+    if (youUseAConditionalWithALongOneLiner)
         System.out.println("Just indent the statement to be executed!");

     for (Object obj: Collection group)
          obj.indent("One space past opening Parenthesis");